The Face of Federal Over-reach in America

 By Scott Michael Rohter, October 2016 – Updated Sept.
 2017

 Dateline: Portland, Oregon – October 4, 2016

 More than anyone else in America, Ammon and Ryan Bundy are leading the fight to change the way that Congress administers public land.
-These two dedicated individuals are sacrificing their lives to keep such an important subject as this in front of the Nation’s attention for as long as they have.
-Federal land use reform is now a part of the Republican Party platform mainly because of what these two men did in Nevada and Oregon.
+These two dedicated individuals are sacrificing their lives to keep this subject in front of the Nation’s attention for so long.
+Public land use reform has now become a part of the Republican Party platform mainly because of what these two men did in Nevada and Oregon.

 Their goal is to get Congress to hold hearings on this important subject and ultimately to turn over as much federally administered land as possible to State and local control where it can be better managed.
 Nothing has made it more clear that the federal government cannot properly manage 700 million acres of public land than all of the wildfires that are raging out of control this year in the West.
 There is an old saying that too much of anything is not good.
 When you have too much of something you take it for granted.
 The Federal government simply does not and cannot care about all of the land under its control.
 If they did there would have been hundreds of drones flying aerial surveillance over every square mile of public land starting in June and lasting until the end of the fire season.
 They would have been equipped with special infrared cameras and air sampling devices in order to detect the presence of fire or smoke in the air so that they could stamp out these fires as soon as they began.
 After they got started there should have been a fleet of specially equipped airplanes ready to drop large amounts of water at a moments notice, but instead our government is either too cheap or it is more worried about the danger of water caused erosion.
 One thing I can assure you of is that there will be plenty of erosion this winter after these forests are burned to the ground.